AppleVegas/appel-gmod-x64/README.md

 ## Why?
 - I hate most ImGui UIs
-- I personally love how mod menus for **Grand Theft Auto V** generally look like, I find them *very* usable in terms of user experience.
+- I love how mod menus for **Grand Theft Auto V** generally look like, I find them *very* usable in terms of user experience.
 This is my desired UI for a game hack.

 #### That's why I decided to port it to Garry's Mod, bringing a familiar menu UI from one my favourite game to another.